The University of Queensland

 Applicants may submit a formal application for credit with the University only once they have accepted a QTAC offer.
 UQ may limit the amount of credit that can be transferred towards the completion of a program.
 The UQ Credit Precedents Database is a tool that can be used as a guide to previously approved credit applications, which UQ may apply when deciding subsequent applications.

-If you have completed less than one full year of recognised bachelor (or higher) level study, UQ approved bridging and enabling courses can be used to derive a selection rank for entry and/or meet subject prerequisites.
+If you have completed less than two full years of recognised bachelor (or higher) level study, UQ approved bridging and enabling courses can be used to derive a selection rank for entry and/or meet subject prerequisites.
 Some exceptions may apply.

-For information on UQ approved bridging and enabling courses, visit UQ’s Future Students website or contact UQ Admissions.
+For information on UQ approved bridging and enabling courses, visit our webpage Consider your pathway options or contact UQ Admissions.

 You are also required to meet relevant subject prerequisites for the program you are applying for.
 This will be satisfied by successful completion of Senior secondary subjects (or equivalent).
 Consult the prerequisites guide to find subject equivalents.
 Any additional entry requirements must also be satisfied.